Free Printable Easter Scavenger Hunts for Kids: 2 Versions

 Have your children work in small groups or pairs to practice brainstorming and team work.
 Collaborating with a friend can provide us with clues and ideas we may not have thought of.

-How To Use This Free Easter Hunt Printable:
+How To Use These Free Easter Scavenger Hunts for Kids Printable:

 printable scavenger hunt